clevelandmusicco/HothouseFlasher/README.md

 - Google Chrome (recommended)
 - Microsoft Edge
-- Brave, Opera, and other Chromium forks
+- Brave, Opera, and other Chromium forks (these are spotty, at best)

 **Not supported:** Firefox, Safari, iOS browsers, or any mobile browser.

 The app must be served over **HTTPS**.
 The GitHub Pages deployment satisfies this automatically.
 For local development, Vite's dev server uses HTTP on localhost, which browsers treat as a secure context.

+Also note that I do not have Windows or Mac machines on which to test.
+I have only ever tested a local dev setup on Linux.

 ---

 ## Putting Your Hothouse Into DFU Mode

+1. Connect your Hothouse to your computer via USB.
-1. Hold the **BOOT** button on your Hothouse.
+2. Hold the **BOOT** button on your Hothouse.
-2. While holding BOOT, press and release the **RESET** button.
+3. While holding BOOT, press and release the **RESET** button.
-3. Release the BOOT button.
+4. Release the BOOT button.
-4. Connect your Hothouse to your computer via USB.

 The Hothouse will appear as `STM Device in DFU Mode` (`0483:df11`) on your system.